 II.
-EXPORT REVIEW AND LICENSE DETERMINATION THROUGH ORIA
+EXPORT REVIEW AND LICENSE DETERMINATION THROUGH RESEARCH OPERATIONS

-All exports from Arizona State University require prior review and approval from ORIA.
+All exports from Arizona State University require prior review and approval from RESEARCH OPERATIONS.

-ORIA has an Export Control Wizard that assists PI's in determining if there work is export controlled or not.
-There are a series of questions for them to answer, and it will automatically tell the PI if the research is fundamental in nature or if they need to consult with ORIA for further information on how to proceed with their project.
-The Export Control Wizard is located at the following link: https://researchintegrity.asu.edu/security/question-0.
+RESEARCH OPERATIONS has an Export Control Wizard that assists PI's in determining if there work is export controlled or not.
+There are a series of questions for them to answer, and it will automatically tell the PI if the research is fundamental in nature or if they need to consult with RESEARCH OPERATIONS for further information on how to proceed with their project.
+The Export Control Wizard is located at https://researchintegrity.asu.edu/export-controls-and-security/export-control-wizard.

 The first step in the export review process is to determine which regulations apply to the situation.
-Projects involving exports to foreign nationals, whether for sponsored research or hiring, will be reviewed by ORIA.
+Projects involving exports to foreign nationals, whether for sponsored research or hiring, will be reviewed by RESEARCH OPERATIONS.
 The review process is initiated in several ways such as the request from a PI, RA or notification from ORSPA.
 If a sponsored project is involved, the export review process is initiated by the ORSPA Grants and Contracts Officer (GCO).
 The Principal Investigator is in the best position to explain the technology involved in the export review.
-The statement of work and other relevant information will be forwarded to the ORIA.
-ORIA will review and determine if the project is subject to export controls and determine the next steps on how to proceed.
-ORIA will rely on the Principal Investigator's information in making the determination as to whether the research falls within export controlled areas.
+The statement of work and other relevant information will be forwarded to RESEARCH OPERATIONS.
+RESEARCH OPERATIONS will review and determine if the project is subject to export controls and determine the next steps on how to proceed.
+RESEARCH OPERATIONS will rely on the Principal Investigator's information in making the determination as to whether the research falls within export controlled areas.
 Arizona State University deals with the following regulations when dealing with export controls:

-Export Administration Regulations (EAR)

-Office of Foreign Assets Control (OFAC)

-International Traffic in Arms Regulations (ITAR)
+Export Administration Regulations (EAR) Office of Foreign Assets Control (OFAC) International Traffic in Arms Regulations (ITAR)